madskjeldgaard/web/content/pages/software.md

 - [Else](https://github.com/madskjeldgaard/Else) - A collection of useful and/or weird pattern classes

 ## Vim
+- [supercollider-h4x-nvim](https://github.com/madskjeldgaard/supercollider-h4x-nvim) - A collection of hacks and additional functionality for SuperCollider code projects and development.
+- [reaper-nvim](https://github.com/madskjeldgaard/reaper-nvim) - Reaper plugin for neovim.
+Remote control your daw with almost 4000 actions without leaving your text editor.
+- [vim-scdoc-snippets](https://github.com/madskjeldgaard/vim-scdoc-snippets) - Help file snippets for SuperCollider to speed up documentation processes.
 - [vim-norns](https://github.com/madskjeldgaard/vim-norns) - Programming environment for working with the norns sound computer remotely
-- [vim-supercollider-snippets](https://github.com/madskjeldgaard/vim-supercollider-snippets) - Supercharging SuperCollider code writing using snippets

 ## Arch Linux packages
 I maintain a number of audio related packages for my Linux distribution of choice: Arch Linux.